best places to live in Fort Myers Florida

 Best for Waterfront and Boating

 The waterfront category in Fort Myers gets confused with Cape Coral.
-Cape Coral has more canals and more Gulf access homes by raw count.
+Cape Coral has more canals by raw count.
 Fort Myers has bigger lots, more mature trees, and direct Caloosahatchee River access from neighborhoods that have been here for decades.

 McGregor Boulevard Corridor

 Historic.
 Royal palms lining the street since the early 1900s.
 Homes on the river side back directly onto the Caloosahatchee.
-Lots of 1950s through 1970s waterfront ranches that get bought, torn down, and rebuilt as $3M+ new construction.
-The lots are deep, the views are panoramic, and the location is central.
+Lots of 1950s through 1970s waterfront ranches that get torn down and rebuilt as $3M+ new construction.
 If you want to be on a boat in 10 minutes and back at a Downtown restaurant in 15, this is the corridor.

 Palmetto Point